Top Tips for Preparing for Your Abdominoplasty

 Disclaimer: Operation performed by Dr Bernard Beldholm.
 Adult content, surgery has risks; individual results vary, seek 2nd opinion.
 Please see the full disclaimer.

-Discuss your current medications and supplements with your surgeon, as some adjustments may be needed to minimize bleeding risk.
+Discuss your current medications and supplements with your surgeon, as some adjustments may be needed to reduce bleeding risk.
 With this knowledge, you can ensure a smoother experience and a better surgery outcome.

 Choosing a Qualified Specialist Surgeon